tinko26/ao.net/docs/namespaces/ao.timing.win32.md

 T.Start();
 ```

 The `Resolution` property specifies the resolution, however, this is a global value.
-Windows will always use the minimum resolution currently requested, so starting another timer with a higher resolution will have that running at 1 ms, too.
+Windows will always use the minimum resolution currently requested, so starting another timer with a higher resolution will result in that one running at 1 ms resolution, too.

+### Periodic Multimedia Timer

 The `MultimediaTimerPeriodic` class represents a timer, that fires periodically every time the specified delay has expired.
-It must be stopped manually.
+It needs to be stopped manually.

 ```csharp
 var T = new MultimediaTimerPeriodic(Timestamp);